Myth of the tech genius

 Addressing issues like this of ignoring, belittling, nitpicking, and straw man arguments that push back productive dialogue.
 What are the solutions to this current path, maybe, democratizing decision-making, the path of transparent and inclusive governance models like the #OGB to build community-concentric approaches, like #indymediaback and #makeinghistory.
 To make this work, let’s try shifting to focus on to community needs to balance the individuals ambition and market demands.
 Cultivate an inclusive culture that values diverse perspectives and considers different social, cultural, and economic paths.

-Communication barriers, lead to a lack of awareness
+Keeping communication barriers in place, leads to a lack of awareness

-The #fashernista driven paths, pushing aside grassroots and #openweb movements, is due to misalignment agendas.
-The #fashernists are driven by #mainstreaming agendas that end up co-opt grassroots initiatives, then systematizing them in ways that dilute their “original native” paths, intent and value.
-This mess making leads to #techchurn and a continuous cycle of superficial innovation that does nothing to address real issues at all.
+This is a core problem of #fashernista driven paths, pushing aside grassroots and #openweb movements, due to misalignment agendas.
+The #fashernists are driven by #mainstreaming agendas that end up co-opt grassroots projects, then pushing systematizing them in ways that dilute their “original native” paths, intent and value.
+This mess making leads to #techchurn and a continuous cycle of superficial innovation that does nothing to address real needed issues at all.

-This resulting #blocking of communication leads to a lack of awareness of people involved in these movements, understanding of the history and principles underlying the #KISS grassroots and #openweb paths.
+This resulting #blocking of communication leads to a lack of awareness in people involved in these movements, limited understanding of the history and principles underlying the #KISS grassroots and #openweb paths.
 With the #fediverse, decentralization is a core principle, though it often leads to difficulties in coordination and collective decision-making.
-This in hand with the “common sense” #mainstreaming people’s resistances to adopting new models of governance and cooperation like the #OGB pushes the current mess and #techcurn mess we live in.
+This in hand with the “common sense” #mainstreaming people’s resistances to adopting new models of governance and cooperation like the #OGB pushes the current social mess and #techcurn mess we live in.

-There are proposed solutions to this path, build and support authentic projects, like the #OMN and #OGB etc. To foster collaborative governance and inclusive decision-making, start with small-scale pilot projects to demonstrate the effectiveness of collaborative governance and build “test” decentralized development.
-Then use these projects (with federation) as models for larger initiatives, rinse and repeat, it’s a #KISS path.
-This leads to the cultivation of a community of resilience and nurtures infrastructure that is robust and adaptable, capable of withstanding pressures and disruptions.
+There are proposed solutions to this, build and support authentic projects, like the #OMN and #OGB etc. To grow collaborative governance and inclusive decision-making, start with small-scale pilot projects to demonstrate the effectiveness of collaborative governance to “test” decentralized development.
+Then use these projects (with federation) as models for larger initiatives, rinse and repeat, it’s a #KISS path, which leads to the cultivation of a community of resilience and nurtures infrastructure that is robust and adaptable, capable of withstanding the normal pressures and disruptions.

-Part of this path needs to challenge #mainstreaming narratives with alternative progressive media (#indymediaback) providing a counter-story, pushing this feedback loop to highlight successes and innovations within the grassroots and #openweb movements.
+Part of this path is the need to challenge #mainstreaming narratives with alternative progressive media (#indymediaback) providing a counter-story, then pushing this feedback loop to highlight successes and innovations within the grassroots and #openweb movements.

-Also using the #4opens as a path to encourage critical engagement with #geekproblem and #dotcons projects, questioning their alignment with grassroots values and pushing for accountability and transparency to move people off these paths.
+Also using the #4opens as a key to encourage critical engagement with #geekproblem and #dotcons projects, questioning their alignment with grassroots values and thus pushing for accountability and transparency to really move people off these paths.

-Let’s start embracing the composting of #techshit to turn the current mess into fertile ground for new #openweb growth and innovation.
-Let’s pick up our shovels and building the change and challenge that is so obviously needed, and please try not to be a prat, thanks.
+Let’s start embracing the composting of #techshit to turn the current stinking mess into fertile ground for new #openweb growth and innovation.
+Let’s pick up our shovels to build the change and challenge, that is so obviously needed, and please try not to be a prat, thanks.

 “The work of the anarchist is above all a work of critique.
 The anarchist goes, sowing revolt against that which oppresses, obstructs, opposes itself to the free expansion of the individual being.”